v-community/v_by_example/examples/loops/loops.md

 1. Write a V program to display the first 10 natural numbers.
 2. Write a V program to find the sum of first 10 natural numbers.
-3. Write a V program to display n terms of natural number and their sum.
+3. Write a V program to print the integers inside an array and also print their sum
 4. Write a V program to read 10 numbers from keyboard and find their sum and average.
 5. Write a V program to display the cube of the number upto given an integer.